 Blockchain in Healthcare

-The misuse of available data is preventing healthcare organizations from delivering appropriate patient care and high-quality services for the sake of better health.
-Despite being fairly efficient in terms of economy, these organizations are not able to fulfill the needs of patients.
-Following are a few stats from resources that emphasize on this fact:
+The misuse of available data is preventing healthcare organisations from delivering appropriate patient care and high-quality services for the sake of better health.
+Despite being fairly efficient in terms of economy, these organisations are not able to fulfills the needs of patients.

 Issues prevailing in the current healthcare sector are not limited.
 They keep on growing with high-intensity with time.
 The need for a technically advanced system is undeniable.
 Consider the problem of drug counterfeiting which leads to losses of around $200 million.
 It could be diminished dramatically if a system with accurate tracking features is put into place in the supply chain.

 Another time-consuming and tedious process that results in high costs in the healthcare industry is Health Information Exchange.
 Since patients don’t have any control over their data, the chances of identity thefts, financial data crimes and spamming are increasing every day.

 Despite having gadgets like computers and mobile phones at every healthcare facility these days, we’re still not able to collect, analyse, secure and exchange data seamlessly.
 Therefore, the healthcare system today not only needs an advance system rather it also needs a system that is smooth, transparent, economically efficient and easily operable.